PrasadNR/Webots-Quadcopter-Python-SITL/README.md

 # Webots-Quadcopter-Python-SITL

-_Note: This repository is under heavy development right now (and will likely be available by December 2019).
-I am creating a workaround for the critical bug I found in Webots.
-Link: https://github.com/cyberbotics/webots/issues/1081_
+_Note: This repository fundamentally uses Webots to simulate robots.
+I found a critical bug in Webots.
+Camera flickers and rover gets stuck repeatedly.
+I tried to find a workaround.
+Link: https://github.com/cyberbotics/webots/issues/1081 However, in Webots, the coordinates are inherently flipped (y-axis along the floor).
+Given the problems of camera not working, rover getting stuck and flipped coordinates, I could understand that the controller cannot be made production-ready.
+So, I have archived this repository.
+However, the flight controller is built on sound math.
+So, it should work in any SITL or Python-based hardware._

 ## Background